bjornbytes/lovr-docs/guides/Compiling.md

 Android
 ---

-First, make sure the Java JDK is installed.
+First, make sure the Java JDK is installed (version 8 is known to work).

 Then, the Android SDK and NDK need to be installed.
 The SDK version to install depends on the devices being targeted: